dcarpintero/machine-learning/Transformer.md

 The **encoder-decoder attention** is used in the decoder layer to attend to the hidden states produced by the encoder (from where the keys and values are coming).

+## Which contextual dependencies or aspects of the language are typically learned by the multi-head self-attention layer?

+The specific dependencies and aspects learned are not predetermined but are discovered through training, this includes typically:

+- Syntactic relationships: e.g. subject-verb or noun-adjective relationships, which helps the model understand the grammatical structure of sentences.

+- Semantic relationships: understand the meaning and associations between different terms.

+- Coreference resolution: learn to associate pronouns with their corresponding antecedents, allowing it to correctly interpret sentences with references to previously mentioned entities.

+- Word order and sentence structure: allowing the model to capture the order and hierarchy of phrases and clauses.

+- Long-range dependencies: capture dependencies between distant words in a sentence.

+- Contextual nuances: such as sarcasm, irony, or sentiment, by attending to specific words or phrases that carry such meaning.

 # References
 - [Attention Is All You Need](https://arxiv.org/pdf/1706.03762.pdf)